isaac-sim/IsaacGymEnvs/reports/8_mar/README.md

 ### Generalization to OoD speeds
 Despite being trained only on reference motions of speeds between 0.3 and 1.2 m/s, our policy can learn to travel up to 2.0 m/s while trotting.
 This indicates that the learned policy does not simply memorize a reference motion, it has learned the abstract style of 'trotting' that is present in the dataset, and is able to generalize this to create out-of-distribution motions.

-A video of the learned motion is available in Google Drive: https://drive.google.com/drive/folders/1PDJyRT8ubHQzPsSWIpw_OB3GY4x6A12e?usp=sharing

 ## Reproduction